Wildertrek/AA-LLM-Course/README.md

-# AA-LLM-Course

-**Course Title: Advanced Applications of Large Language Models (LLMs)**

-**Course Level: 650**

-**Abstract:**

-This advanced course offers a deep dive into the mechanisms and applications of Large Language Models (LLMs), tailored for students to independently develop and refine their skills in cutting-edge AI technologies.
-Throughout the semester, participants will engage in a series of individual projects that encompass prompt engineering, retrieval-augmented generation (RAG), fine-tuning techniques, and the creation of an interactive LLM-based agent.

-The curriculum is designed to build a robust understanding of the theoretical underpinnings of LLMs, including transformer architectures and attention mechanisms, while also emphasizing practical skills in data preparation, model training, and deployment strategies.
-Students will explore how to enhance LLM outputs through sophisticated prompt design, integrate external knowledge using RAG systems, adapt LLMs to specialized tasks with fine-tuning, and develop functional LLM-based agents for real-world applications.

-Each project is structured to challenge students to apply classroom knowledge to solve complex problems, fostering skills in AI project management and ethical AI deployment.
-By the end of the course, students will not only have a comprehensive grasp of LLM capabilities but will also be prepared to implement these models effectively and responsibly in various professional settings.
-This course is ideal for graduate students aiming to specialize in the dynamic field of language models, providing a foundation for both academic research and industry application.

-**Course Structure for Advanced Applications of Large Language Models (LLMs)**

-**Course Number: COSC 650**
-**Semester: Fall 2024**
-**Credit Hours: 3**
-**Instructor: Dr. Jens Gregor, Joseph Raetano**

-**Course Description:**
-This course immerses students in the practical and theoretical aspects of Large Language Models (LLMs), through individual projects focused on prompt engineering, retrieval-augmented generation (RAG), fine-tuning techniques, and the creation of an LLM-based agent.

-**Course Objectives:**
-- Develop a deep understanding of LLMs through comprehensive individual projects.
-- Apply theoretical knowledge to design, implement, and optimize LLMs for specific tasks.
-- Explore and address ethical considerations and the societal impacts of deploying LLMs.

-**Weekly Breakdown and Project Integration:**

-**Week 1-2: Introduction and Fundamentals**
-- **Learning:** Overview of LLMs, architecture of transformers, basics of tokenization and attention mechanisms and a survey of the families of LLMs.
-Overview of the various techniques for advanced applications using LLMs(Prompt Engineering, Fine Tuning, RAG, Agents).

-- **Project Planning:** Introduction to the four projects, understanding project scopes, setting individual objectives.

-**Week 3-4: Prompt Engineering with Function Calling**

-**Learning:**
-- Mastering prompt design to effectively guide LLM outputs.
-- Introduction to **function calling** in LLMs: how to use prompts to dynamically call functions, APIs, and retrieve structured data (e.g., through OpenAI function calling or similar frameworks).
-- Understanding how function calling can enhance LLMs' ability to provide accurate and actionable responses by interacting with external systems or services.

-**Project 1 - Prompt Engineering with Function Calling:**
-- **Objective:** Independently design and refine prompts to achieve desired responses from an LLM.
-Incorporate function calling into the prompt design to enable real-time interaction with APIs or custom functions (e.g., retrieving external data, performing calculations, or generating structured outputs).
-- **Deliverable:** Demonstrate the application of prompt engineering with function calling to solve a practical problem, such as dynamically fetching information from a database or executing complex tasks based on user input.

-**Week 5-6: Retrieval Augmented Generation (RAG)**
-- **Learning:** Implementing RAG to supplement LLMs with external data.
-- **Project 2 - RAG:** Build and fine-tune a retrieval system to improve the information richness of LLM responses.

-**Week 7-8: Fine Tuning Techniques**
-- **Learning:** Techniques for fine-tuning LLMs to specialized tasks or domains.
-- **Project 3 - Fine Tuning:** Conduct fine-tuning on a pre-trained LLM for a selected domain, using a curated dataset.

-**Week 9-10: Creating an LLM-Based Agent**
-- **Learning:** Developing interactive agents powered by LLMs.
-- **Project 4 - LLM-Based Agent:** Create an interactive, task-oriented agent using LLM technology.

-**Week 11: Midterm Review and Feedback**
-- **Presentation:** Individual presentations on the progress and challenges of Projects 1 and 2.
-- **Feedback:** Receive detailed feedback from peers and the instructor to refine projects.

-**Week 12-13: Advanced Integration and Applications**
-- **Learning:** Advanced techniques for integrating LLMs with other AI systems, discussing ethical deployments.
-- **Project Continuation:** Apply feedback and advanced insights to further develop and refine Projects 3 and 4.

-**Week 14: Final Project Preparation**
-- **Finalization:** Complete all projects, focusing on robust documentation and preparing for final presentations.
-- **Review:** Opportunity for individual consultation with the instructor to ensure project completion and readiness for presentation.

-**Week 15: Final Project Presentations**
-- **Presentation:** Showcase final outcomes and solutions for all projects.
-- **Evaluation:** Projects evaluated on technical merit, innovation, application of learned material, and presentation quality.

-**Assessment Methods:**
+---

+**Course Title:** Advanced Applications of Large Language Models (LLMs)
+**Course Number:** COSC 650
+**Semester:** Fall 2024
+**Credit Hours:** 3
+**Instructors:**

+### **Course Description:**
+This course immerses students in the practical and theoretical aspects of Generative AI and Large Language Models (LLMs), including graph-enhanced applications.
+Individual projects will focus on prompt engineering, retrieval-augmented generation (RAG) with graph databases, function calling, fine-tuning techniques, and creating LLM-based agents.
+The curriculum includes hands-on interaction with LLM APIs, integration into applications using Streamlit, JavaScript/Node.js, and ethical AI practices.

+### **Course Objectives:**
+1. Develop a deep understanding of LLMs and their applications.
+2. Learn and apply techniques such as prompt engineering, retrieval-augmented generation, function calling, and fine-tuning.
+3. Explore the integration of graph-based data structures to enhance LLM capabilities.
+4. Design and implement LLM-based solutions for real-world tasks, including integrating LLM agents into interactive applications using frameworks like Streamlit or JavaScript and Node.js.
+5. Build autonomous LLM agents capable of executing multi-step workflows and integrating them with user interfaces for enhanced interactivity.
+6. Apply ethical considerations and responsible AI practices in LLM deployment.

+### **Weekly Breakdown and Project Integration:**

+#### **Week 1: Introduction to Generative AI, LLMs & Key Terminology**
+- **Topics:** Introduction to Generative AI, Large Language Models (LLMs), key terminology (tokens, embeddings, prompts), real-world applications through a Survey of LLMs.
+- **Hands-on:** Tokenization and embedding exercises, basic prompt creation using LLM APIs.
+- **Overview:** Introduction to upcoming projects and individual objectives.

+#### **Week 2: API Usage and LLM Interaction**
+- **Topics:** APIs for LLM Interaction (OpenAI, Azure OpenAI), calling LLM APIs with various parameters, exploring API-driven generation tasks.
+- **Hands-on:** Calling LLM APIs for text generation and handling API responses.

+#### **Week 3: Prompt Engineering Best Practices**
+- **Topics:** Advanced prompt engineering techniques, designing effective prompts, common pitfalls, and improvement strategies.
+- **Hands-on:** Experimenting with prompts to achieve desired responses.

+#### **Week 4: Retrieval-Augmented Generation (RAG) and Graph Integration**
+- **Topics:** RAG architecture and concepts, integrating graph databases to enhance retrieval, graph embeddings, and chunking documents.
+- **Hands-on:** Building a basic RAG pipeline with pre-trained models, integrating graph data for enhanced information retrieval.

+#### **Week 5: Vector Search, Indexing, and Graph Databases**
+- **Topics:** Vector search concepts, similarity and distance metrics, indexing strategies, using vectors in document retrieval and LLMs, introduction to graph databases (e.g., Neo4j).
+- **Hands-on:** Implementing a vector search mechanism with a document corpus, creating and querying a simple graph database to augment LLM responses.

+#### **Week 6: Function Calling with LLMs**
+- **Topics:** Understanding function calling in LLMs, when and how to use function calling in LLM-based applications.
+- **Hands-on:** Setting up LLM function calls for external operations.

+#### **Week 7: Open Source LangChain & LlamaIndex Frameworks**
+- **Topics:** Overview of LangChain and LlamaIndex, building workflows for LLM-driven applications using LangChain, document management with LlamaIndex.
+- **Hands-on:** Set up a LangChain-based project that utilizes LlamaIndex for managing and retrieving documents, incorporating graph data where applicable.

+#### **Week 8: Agent-Based Applications with LLMs**
+- **Topics:** Introduction to LLM agents and autonomous workflows, use cases for LLMs as agents, building multi-step workflows with agents.
+- **Hands-on:** Implementing a basic LLM agent using LangChain to solve a task autonomously, leveraging graph data for enhanced decision-making.

+#### **Week 9: Integration into Interactive Applications**
+- **Topics:** Integrating LLMs into interactive applications using frameworks like Streamlit and JavaScript/Node.js, creating user interfaces for LLM-based agents.
+- **Hands-on:** Build a simple interactive application using Streamlit or JavaScript/Node.js that interfaces with an LLM agent to showcase real-time interactions.

+#### **Week 10: Assistant API Integration**
+- **Topics:** Overview of Assistant API, basic use cases and features, integrating it with LLM-driven applications.
+- **Hands-on:** Simple Assistant API integration using OpenAI/Azure OpenAI for generating conversational responses within a web interface.

+#### **Week 11: Chatbot Evaluation**
+- **Topics:** Evaluating chatbot performance, key metrics (accuracy, relevance, user satisfaction), iterating on chatbot design based on feedback and evaluation.
+- **Hands-on:** Evaluate your chatbot using test cases and performance metrics, incorporate improvements based on evaluation results.

+#### **Week 12: Fine-Tuning LLMs**
+- **Topics:** When and why to fine-tune an LLM, understanding fine-tuning models for specific domains, tools for fine-tuning (Hugging Face, Azure OpenAI).
+- **Hands-on:** Overview and demonstration of fine-tuning on a domain-specific task, integrate the fine-tuned model into an application.

+#### **Week 13: Responsible AI Practices**
+- **Topics:** Ethical considerations in AI development, Microsoft’s Responsible AI principles, implementing fairness, transparency, and accountability in AI systems.
+- **Hands-on:** Analyzing your chatbot or LLM-based project through the lens of Responsible AI, implementing measures for ethical AI deployment.

+#### **Week 14: Project Preparation and Integration**
+- **Topics:** Refining and integrating project components into a cohesive application.
+- **Hands-on:** Complete all projects, focusing on integrating LLM functionalities into the interactive application, including graph integration, preparing for final presentations.

+#### **Week 15: Project Presentation and Final Evaluation**
+- **Topics:** Presenting the final chatbot project integrated into an interactive application, peer review, and feedback.
+- **Hands-on:** Final project presentation and Q&A, evaluation based on technical merit, innovation, and application of learned material.

+### **Assessment Methods:**
 - Projects 1-4: Each project 15% (Total 60%)
 - Participation and Weekly Assignments: 10%
 - Peer Reviews and Interaction: 10%
 - Final Presentations: 20%

-**Textbooks and Resources:**
+### **Textbooks and Resources:**
 - Primary Textbook: *Advanced Techniques in Large Language Models* by B. Scholar.
 - Supplementary materials including research articles, online courses, and tutorials.

-**Software and Tools:**
+### **Software and Tools:**
 - Programming languages: Python
 - AI frameworks: TensorFlow, PyTorch, OpenAI
+- Application frameworks: Streamlit, JavaScript/Node.js
+- Graph databases: Neo4j
-- Cloud services and AI platforms: Azure, OpenSource
+- Cloud services and AI platforms: Azure, Open Source

-This course structure is designed to empower students to tackle complex projects independently, enhancing their problem-solving skills and understanding of LLMs in diverse applications.
+---